 Mission: To provide a free, primary medical home to uninsured, impoverished individuals and to assist in bridging socioeconomic disparities

-The Good Samaritan Clinic provides free primary medical care to uninsured adults in a welcoming and compassionate setting.
-In addition to primary care visits, the clinic offers preventative health screenings, referrals to specialty physicians or for specialty procedures, health education, and English classes for Spanish speakers.
-The clinic serves uninsured adults who fall greater than 200% below federal poverty guidelines.
-A volunteer is needed as a medical assistant, initiating patient intake process, utilizing electronic medical record for documentation, assisting with translation, and placing follow-up phone calls to patients.
+Good Samaritan Clinic provides free primary medical care to uninsured adults in a welcoming and compassionate setting.
+In addition to primary care visits, the clinic offers preventative health screenings, referrals to specialty physicians and specialty procedures, and health education.
+A volunteer is needed as a medical assistant.
+The volunteer will initiate the intake process for patients and place follow-up phone calls, utilize the electronic medical record, assist with translation, and organize specialty clinics.
 Conversational Spanish is required.

-Mission: Rooted in God’s love, to treat illness and promote wellness for all people.
+Mission: Rooted in love, to treat illness and promote wellness for all people.

 St. Mary’s Community Center